MinaProtocol/MIPs/MIPS/mip-remove-supercharged-rewards.md

 ## Backwards Compatibility

 This MIP is not backward compatible as it is a change to the consensus rules and requires a hard fork to implement.

-## Reference Implementation

-Needs input: Supercharged rewards were implemented in [PR #5876](https://github.com/MinaProtocol/mina/pull/5867).
-There are merge conflicts with simply reverting this commit.

 ## Security Considerations